d2l-ai/d2l-en/chapter_modern_recurrent-networks/bi-rnn.md

 2. `I am _____ very hungry.`
 3. `I am _____ very hungry, I could eat half a pig.`

-Depending on the amount of information available, we might fill the blanks with very different words such as *'happy'*, *'not'*, and *'very'*.
+Depending on the amount of information available, we might fill the blanks with very different words such as "happy", "not", and "very".
 Clearly the end of the phrase (if available) conveys significant information about which word to pick.
 A sequence model that is incapable of taking advantage of this will perform poorly on related tasks.
-For instance, to do well in named entity recognition (e.g., to recognize whether *Green* refers to *Mr. Green* or to the color) longer-range context is equally vital.
+For instance, to do well in named entity recognition (e.g., to recognize whether "Green" refers to "Mr. Green" or to the color) longer-range context is equally vital.
 To get some inspiration for addressing the problem let's take a detour to graphical models.

 ## Dynamic Programming